ctrlabhi/Celebal-Technologies/Week-8/README.md

 git commit

 # 6. You want to create a feature branch based on the latest changes in the main branch.
 What commands would you use to create a new branch and automatically switch to it, ensuring it's up to date with the latest changes from the main branch?
-*Creating a Feature Branch Based on the Latest Changes in the Main Branch*
+*Creating a Feature Branch Based on the Latest Changes in the Main Branch-*

 **Fetch the latest changes:**
 git fetch origin